Reference styles

 - The Chicago styles (see the free guide at Purdue University or the licensed Quick guide):

-- Modern Language Association (MLA) – author -page number, widely used in linguistics and literature (see, e.g., the description at Cornell University).
+- Modern Language Association (MLA) – author -page number, widely used in linguistics and literature (see, e.g., the description at The University of Western Australia).

 - Vancouver – numbered system, commonly used in medicine, health sciences and natural sciences.